archaeodata-code/Keros-Naxos-Seaways-iDigToDBase/README.md

 {{TOC}}

 ## Purpose
 The iDig to SQLite Data Processing tools take data exported from Bruce Hartzler's iDig (thanks Bruce!) and move them into a set of CSV files that can support a variety of uses such as import to a database or GIS.
-There is also a second round of processing more specific to the project of origin (Keros-Naxos Seaways, directed by Colin Renfrew and Michael Boyd) and this creates additional CSVs for the GIS as well as a GeoPackage and a Sqlite database.
+There is also a second round of processing more specific to the project of origin (Keros-Naxos Seaways, directed by Colin Renfrew and Michael Boyd) and this creates additional CSVs for the GIS as well as a GeoPackage and a SQLite database.
 All of this can be modified for your project.
+The SQLite database is meant not only to serve as project tool but also to be shareable with others including data repositories such as [Open Context] (https://opencontext.org/).

 ## Basic Requirements
 It would be good if a completely non-technical archaeologist could use these tools.
 Unfortunately that is not the case.
 Minimally you will need to have a rough understanding / tools as follows: